andrei9669/cypress-form-hidden-bug/README.md

 - run the only test that is present

 ### Expected
-- when cypress click back button, 1st orm should re-appear
+- when cypress clicks back button, 1st form should re-appear

 ### actual
 - no form is visible